mozilla-services/push-dev-dashboard/docs/development.rst

 To enable Firefox Accounts authentication, you can use our local development OAuth client app.

-`Add a django-allauth social app`_ for Firefox Accounts:
+#. `Add a django-allauth social app`_ for Firefox Accounts (Log in as the
+   superuser account you created):

 * Provider: Firefox Accounts
 * Name: fxa